 The CBT Process

 A CBT therapist first works on getting their client to feel comfortable.
 After they establish a secure therapeutic relationship, the clinician attempts to understand the problems their client faces.
-To get to the root of psychological, behavioral, or emotional issues, the therapist and client go through a thorough and comprehensive getting-to-know-you process.
+To get to the root of psychological, behavioral, or emotional issues, the therapist and client go through a thorough assessment process.
 Together, they identify the client’s problematic behaviors (or the behaviors that need to change) and determine what thoughts and emotions lead to these actions.

 This is the first phase of CBT, known as the assessment.